tilezen/vector-datasource/CONTRIBUTING.md

 ## Let's do this!

+We'll cover the following topics in the next sections:

 - Choose an issue to work on
 - Do you work in a local branch
 - Create a new test